AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 ### Setup entity for storing event topics

-SubQuery indexer filters event topics from the connected parachain and then stores them in its database for search.
-A topic is a unit of event data on a Solidity smart contract that is used for giving updates to its state. `Entity` declares the shape of data which event data is stored in the indexer database through the handler.
+SubQuery indexer filters event topics from the connected parachain and stores them in its database for searchability.
+A topic is a unit of event data on a Solidity smart contract that is used for providing updates about its state. `Entity` declares the shape of data, and which event data is stored in the indexer database through the handler.
 To declare an entity to store event topics, you can edit `schema.graphql` in the root directory with GraphQL syntax.

 ```graphql
 type Transfer @entity {